A Look Inside the Roller Coaster of an Infertility Battle | Baby Chick

 You make peace.

-“I won’t let it win though.
-I just have to fight it in increments because it takes a lot out of me to fight something I can’t find or explain.
-And as hard as it may have been in the moment when I found out yet another friend was pregnant (or was pregnant again), I try not to let what I was going through keep me from being happy for them.
-It was tough, but important I think to keep some perspective and be there for them.”
+“I won’t let it win, though.
+I have to fight it in increments because fighting something I can’t find or explain takes a lot out of me.
+And as hard as it may have been in the moment when I found out yet another friend was pregnant (or was pregnant again), I tried not to let what I was going through keep me from being happy for them.
+It was tough, but important, I think, to keep some perspective and be there for them.”

 You find the positives.

-“I know I’m missing a lot and giving up a huge dream, but I also get to experience something a lot of my friends haven’t, and that’s a bond between an adopted child and adoptive parents….
-It’s a long painful process, but I feel we will be blessed with our child through adoption soon.”
+“I know I’m missing a lot and giving up a huge dream, but I also get to experience something a lot of my friends haven’t, and that’s a bond between an adopted child and adoptive parents… It’s a long, painful process, but I feel we will soon be blessed with our child through adoption.”

 I hope these words have given you insight into the private and painful journey of many around you battling infertility.
-It is my hope that these words inspire you to appreciate the littles ones you have, and to know that if you’re facing a fertility struggle of your own, you are not alone.
+I hope these words inspire you to appreciate your little ones and know that if you’re facing a fertility struggle, you are not alone.

 I have to give a special thank you to the AMAZING ladies who have contributed to this article.
 Your words are poignant.
 Raw.
 And beautiful.
 May we all grow from them.